Park Closed at Stanford Ave. Entrance/Parking Lot and park area

 Ohlone College Parking Information

-Parking is available in Lots G, H, K E, and D. There is a $2 parking fee Monday through Saturday, when school is in session.
-Parking is free on Holidays, after 5 p.m. on Saturdays, and on Sundays.
+Parking is available in Lot G. Remaining lots will be closed or otherwise affected by Ohlone College construction projects.
+There is a $2 parking fee Monday through Saturday until 5pm, when school is in session.
+Parking is free on Sundays, holidays, and after 5pm on Saturdays.
 Parking lot vending machines take cash or credit cards.
-Note that overnight parking is not allowed at Ohlone College.
+Overnight parking is not allowed at Ohlone College.

 Hiking the Peak Trail from Ohlone College Parking Lot